Anal Itching (cont.)

 - Psoriasis Slideshow Pictures

-Many over-the-counter products are sold for the treatment of anal itching.
-These often contain the same drugs that are used for treating hemorrhoids.
-Products used for the treatment of anal itching are available as ointments, creams, gels, suppositories, foams, and pads.
+Many over-the-counter (OTC) products are sold for the treatment of anal itching and are available as ointments, creams, gels, suppositories, foams and pads.
+These products often contain the same drugs used to treat hemorrhoids.

 Most products contain more than one type of active ingredient.
 Almost all contain a protectant in addition to another ingredient.
-Only examples of brand-name products containing one ingredient in addition to the protectant are discussed below.
+Only examples of brand-name products containing one ingredient in addition to the protectant are discussed in this article.

 Local anesthetics temporarily relieve pain, burning, and itching by numbing the nerve endings.
 The use of these products should be limited to the perianal area and lower anal canal.
 Local anesthetics can cause allergic reactions with burning and itching.
 Therefore, the application of anesthetics should be discontinued if burning and itching increase.